 Artificial Trans Fats

 These fats are produced through a process called partial hydrogenation.
 Partially hydrogenated oils (PHOs) are commonly found in margarine, shortening and baked foods with a long shelf life.
-We have removed all PHOs from our recommended recipes.
+Note trans fats can also be naturally occurring in dairy products and some meats.
+The FDA has determined artificial Trans Fats are not "generally recognized as safe" for human consumption and will be eliminated from the food supply by June 18, 2018.
+We have already removed all PHOs from our recommended recipes.
 To do this, we found new sources for ingredients such as cinnamon chips, chocolate chips, and caramel chips.
 We strongly discourage the use of trans fat-containing ingredients; however, each local bakery cafe owner has the freedom to choose their own recipes and purchase their own ingredients.
 You can get more information about this from your local Great Harvest.

 New Product Development

 We know that you, our customers, trust us to have great tasting food.
-We are honored that you ask us for specialized products.
+We are honored you ask us for specialized products.
 Trying new products in our test kitchen is always fun.
-We are especially proud of our new Garden Grain Bowls and our latest line of hot sandwiches, including delicious new breakfast sandwiches.
 Stay tuned to our blog and your local healthy bakery or bakery cafe for these exciting new products!